Eeliakh/CSAutumn25/Phase-1/part 2/Test-report-PART2.md

 **Overall risk level:** (Low / Medium / High / Critical)

-Medium risk

-During fuzzer inputs produce 302 success responses
-- could accept malicious payloads 🟠
-- possibly malformed strings 🟠
-- extremely long usernames 🟠

-tested long strings, this could indicate weak of missing server-side validation (in this case obviously)
+*NOTE FOR TEACHER* pictures are in the same folder with the report. they have respective names for the matter.

 HIGH RISK

 500 internal server error during fuzzer
-- possible DOS vector 🔴
-- possible injection risk 🔴
-- input validation is insufficient 🟠
-- "-H "Content-Type: application/x-www-form-urlencoded" was a payload, and it caused 500 error. 🔴
+- "-H "Content-Type: application/x-www-form-urlencoded" was a payload, and it caused 500 error. *HAS BEEN FIXED*

 **Top 5 immediate actions:**
-1.  no age verification, Add proper validation to fix this. 🟠
+1.  no age verification, Add proper validation to fix this. (you can still use date from future.) 🟠
-2.  new account can be reposted without email and registration goes through without email. 🟠
+2.  you can create an admin account. 🔴
-3.  input validation failure. 🔴
+3.  input validation has been reinforced.
-4.  database integrity issues. 🔴
-5. 500 error, server crash.
-Reinforce this ASAP. 🔴
+4. Added google encryption
+5.  dos vector and threat has been reinforced.

 ---